allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

 horizons, you start to look at things from a different perspective.
 Groovy can give you insight into functional programming, shows that things can be more concise or just better than what you know.

+### Every coin has two sides
+Of course Groovy isn’t a perfect tool for every application.
+Great in script-like, Groovy is not necessarily equally useful in normal, production coding.
+While dynamic typing gives you a boost in writing code, slows down refactoring afterwards.
+That’s a huge drawback if you have dozens of classes in a project tangled by dependencies.
+There’s a way to turn on a static compilation, but that’s disabling most of Groovy’s features.
+However, with regular compilation syntax errors will be seen only at the runtime.
+Also in Groovy lots of magic happens behind the scenes.
+Every piece of that magic potentially might turn into a very hard to trace bug in your code.

 ### Summarize
-In paragraphs above I tried to show some interesting features, applications and frameworks of Groovy.
-The same ones that made me actually like this language.
-Of course, this language has many drawbacks, its dynamic typing can often be pain in the neck — makes refactor much harder, even IntelliJ IDEA, that makes wonders in refactoring Java, loses its power with Groovy.
-If you don’t have turned on static compilation, you’ll see syntax errors only at runtime.
-But true power of Groovy lies in tests and scripting, when speed of coding, ease and readability are most important matters.
+In paragraphs above I tried to show some interesting features, applications and frameworks of Groovy with the cost at which we get these.
+True power of Groovy lies in tests and scripting, when speed of coding, ease and readability are the most important matters.
+In my opinion, despite its faults, Groovy is a good tool every engineer should know.